Thanushan0207/Cyber-Face-3D-Animation-Website/README.md

 Steps:
 1. First download all the files.
+2. Then download the cyber face image folder in this google drive link: https://drive.google.com/drive/folders/1uw_EYHa1SNr1xBb4JPe3wS_37HeRtX4_?usp=share_link
+3. Move the images into the main folder.
-2. Then use any choice of code editor to open the HTML, CSS, and JS files.
+4. Then use any choice of code editor to open the HTML, CSS, and JS files.
-3. Now you are all set and ready to go!!
+5. Now you are all set and ready to go!!

 Video of Code in Action: